-In order to enhance coherence and cooperation in implementation, a liaison group has been established between the heads of the secretariats of the six biodiversity-related conventions.
+In order to enhance coherence and cooperation in implementation, a liaison group has been established between the heads of the secretariats of the seven biodiversity-related conventions.
 The Liaison Group of Biodiversity-related Conventions meets regularly to explore opportunities for synergistic activities and increased coordination, and to exchange information.

 The mandate for establishing the Liaison Group of Biodiversity-related Conventions was set out by the Parties to the CBD, in decision VII/26 (paragraphs 1 and 2)

 Through decision IX/27 (paragraphs 3 and 4)